Max Caulfield

-Maxine "Max" Caulfield is a fictional character from the Life Is Strange video game series published by Square Enix.
-Created by French developer Dontnod Entertainment, she is the player character in Life Is Strange (2015) and Life Is Strange: Double Exposure (2024).
-She is portrayed by Hannah Telle.
+Maxine "Max" Caulfield is a character in the Life Is Strange video game series, published by Square Enix.
+Created by the French developer Dontnod Entertainment and portrayed by Hannah Telle, she is the main protagonist of the original Life Is Strange (2015), as well as Life Is Strange: Double Exposure (2024) and Life Is Strange: Reunion (2026), both developed by Deck Nine.